cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 security of the PQ KEM, and the PRF security of the RO when keyed with the PQ KEM's shared secret.

-This document's UK construction does not have an IND-CCA analysis; the
+This document's UK construction does not have a dedicated IND-CCA analysis; the
 {{GHP18}} paper on which the construction is based gives a slightly different version, namely they do not include the public encapsulation keys in the KDF.
 However, we argue that the proof goes through with trivial modifications